+10Elective Internship Form.

-- 1. Complete the College of Arts and Sciences Learning Contract7 with site sponsor and faculty sponsor. - 2.
-Complete the Internship acknowledgment of risk and release for elective internships.8 - 3.
-Submit your completed contract and acknowledgment/release to artssci@slu.edu at least two weeks prior to start of term (not later than the end of drop/add period for term).
+3. Submit your completed contract and acknowledgment/release to artssci@slu.edu at least two weeks prior to start of term (not later than the end of drop/add period for term).

 Once your contract and acknowledgment/release are verified by the Dean's office, you will be enrolled by the registrar in your internship course.